porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/start-coding.md

 The Angular components can be used like every other Angular library.

-After adding the `@porsche-design-system/components-angular` package to your project, import the `PorscheDesignSystemModule` to your root module.
+After adding the `@porsche-design-system/components-angular` package to your project, you've to import the `PorscheDesignSystemModule` in every module you want to use the components in.
+It declares and exports the Porsche Design System Compontents to make it available in the module that imports it.
 The following setup is a standard Angular CLI project:

 #### App module